BESS Container Sizes: How to Choose the Right Capacity

 Each solution is built using high-quality lithium iron phosphate (LFP) cells for enhanced safety and cycle life.
 Our systems are engineered with smart BMS, seamless EMS connectivity, and comply with certifications like UN38.3, CE, and UL.

-Whether you’re developing an EV infrastructure project, upgrading your industrial energy system, or building a resilient microgrid, ACE Battery can deliver a BESS container size that fits your needs — now and into the future.
+Whether you’re developing an EV infrastructure project, upgrading your industrial energy system, or building a resilient microgrid, ACE Battery helps you define and implement the right BESS container size — based on performance, scalability, and long-term ROI.

 ACE containeried energy storage system with 20-foot size